How to Increase Testosterone: A Complete Guide

 It’s important to take medications as prescribed by your healthcare provider.
 However, if you’re prescribed medication and feel worried about your testosterone levels, contact your healthcare provider for a quick chat.

-If you have symptoms of low-T, your healthcare provider might suggest switching to a different medication or making other changes to your routine.
+If you have low-T symptoms, your healthcare provider might suggest switching to a different medication or changing your routine.

 There are lots of myths about testosterone out there, including “tips” for increasing testosterone levels that aren’t effective.

-Many of these myths sound accurate, but aren’t actually supported by any scientific research or other empirical evidence.
+Many of these myths sound accurate but aren’t actually supported by any scientific research other empirical evidence.
 These include ideas like:

 Soy products can reduce your testosterone levels.